singh-man/books/crackingTheCoding/05_bitManipulation.md

 -          1                       -      1
 = 1101010111  [base   2]           = 593099  [base  10]
 ```
 When you subtract 1 from a number, you look at the least significant bit.
 If it's a 1 you change it to 0, and you are done.
 If it's a zero, you must "borrow" from a larger bit.
 So, you go to increasingly larger bits, changing each bit from a O to a 1, until you find a 1.
-You flip that 1 to a O and you are done.
+You flip that 1 to a 0 and you are done.

 Thus, n-1  will look like n, except that n's initial  Os will be 1s in n -1, and n's least significant 1 will be a O in n -1.
 That is:
 ```